- 2012 Arthur T. Everham Safety Award

-Final pipe removal and restoration will take place in August of 2016.
+Final pipe removal and restoration took place in August of 2016.
 Much of the old pipe was sheared into transportable lengths as it was removed.
 There is a lot of work on the front and back ends of the actual drilling process.
 This particular project was complicated by the cramped working corridor, traffic, and surrounding construction activities associated with the highway expansion work.

 Thanks to Ztylus.com for the 4 in 1 iPhonography lens kit, and to Steve Olsen and Jon Pfleeger for their photos submitted through Construction View.
 For information on Construction View contact [email protected]

 View our case studies to get a better insight on how we do business and how we can help you on your next project.

 For over 60 years, we have built an environment within our company where safety is everyone’s responsibility.
 In all phases of every project, we accept nothing less than an accident-free jobsite.
 We believe that having a safe workplace leads to a productive workplace, and we’re dedicated to having the highest level of protection for our employees, our customers and the general public.Learn More

 - 1.5 million miles of pipeline constructed